-The comparison between the years 2016 and 2017 is showing a slight increase in the generated waste in the Bulgarian part of the CBC area.
-Whereas, in the CBC area of the Republic of North Macedonia of 2017 presents smaller amounts of generated waste in comparison to 2018.
+The comparison between the years 2016 and 2020 is showing a slight increase in the generated waste in the Bulgarian part of the CBC area.
+Whereas, in the CBC area of North Macedonia of 2017 presents smaller amounts of generated waste in comparison to 2018.
 The collected waste is increasing in East and Southeast region for 2018 and decreasing in the Northeast region for the same year.